forkphorus/sb-downloader/README.md

 // Download using any of these methods.
 These return a Promise that eventually resolves or rejects.
 // They all return the same type of object documented further below.

-// If you have a Scratch project ID: const project = await SBDL.downloadProjectFromID('60917032', options);
+// If you have a Scratch project ID:
+// (SBDL will get a project token for you so you don't need to worry) const project = await SBDL.downloadProjectFromID('60917032', options);

 // If you have a direct URL to download the project.json or compressed project:
-// The URL MUST be a direct URL.
-Links like https://scratch.mit.edu/projects/104 will NOT work. const project = await SBDL.downloadProjectFromURL('https://packager.turbowarp.org/example.sb3', options);
+// Non-direct links such as https://scratch.mit.edu/projects/104 won't work (use downloadProjectFromID instead) const project = await SBDL.downloadProjectFromURL('https://packager.turbowarp.org/example.sb3', options);

-// If you already downloaded the project.json or compressed project: const project = await SBDL.downloadProjectFromJSON(fs.readFileSync('project.json', 'utf-8'), options);
+// If you already downloaded the project.json or compressed project and need the rest of the assets: const project = await SBDL.downloadProjectFromJSON(fs.readFileSync('project.json', 'utf-8'), options);
 const project = await SBDL.downloadProjectFromBuffer(fs.readFileSync('project.json'), options);